 Also, there are two other very useful tools for traders:

-- Signals tool (i.e. it alerts you to price or volume related events in real-time such as Price Spikes, Block trades, Trading halt, Option activities, Opening gap and High/Low)
+- Signals tool (i.e. it alerts you to price or volume-related events in real-time such as Price Spikes, Block trades, Trading halts, Option activities, Opening gaps, and High/Low)

 - Benzinga Pro Movers tool ( i.e. it brings you an up-to-the-minute feed of the biggest gainers and losers in the stock market and you can see if this huge move is caused by news or not)

-Every feature inside Benzinga Pro is designed to help traders profit from news event fast.
+Every feature inside Benzinga Pro is designed to help traders profit from news events fast.

 So, if you are primarily trading news, then I would highly recommend Benzinga Pro.